 Three Key Valuable Honey Properties

-Be pleasantly surprised by these amazing honey properties -- antimicrobial, antioxidant, and hygroscopic which all make honey a popular food as well as a medicine.
+Be pleasantly surprised by these amazing honey properties -- antimicrobial, antioxidant, and hygroscopic which all explain why honey is not only a popular food but also a well sought after medicine.

 1. Honey is Hygroscopic

 Honey has a hygroscopic nature, which means when exposed to air, it naturally absorbs moisture in from the air.
 In treating open wounds, honey is useful as it could help prevent scarring by keeping the skin moist, encourage the growth of new tissues, and allow easy removal of any dressing by preventing dressing from becoming stuck to the skin.
 Honey's hygroscopic properties also make it an

 as it helps keep skin hydrated and fresh and prevents drying.
 Thus, some people call honey a natural "humectant" as it attracts and retains moisture.
 When used in skin and hair treatments, honey trap and seal in the moisture leaving skin soft and supple, and hair glossy and healthy.

 Researchers began to document the healing properties of honey in the early part of the 20th century.
 This ceased with the development of antibiotics but recently the development of resistance to antibiotics has led to a resurgence of interest into the healing properties of honey.
 The effective

 antimicrobial agent in honey prohibits the growth of certain bacteria.
 It contains an enzyme that produces hydrogen peroxide which is believed to be the main reason for the antimicrobial activity of honey.
 As such, honey is a useful treatment for wounds and scalds.
 Cuts, abrasions and scalds can be covered in honey to prevent bacteria from entering the wound and promote healing.